UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 Three cost components shift when a buyer specs UV-grade instead of standard PMMA.
 Raw sheet cost is the headline: UV-grade cast PMMA from documented tier-one producers runs 18–28% more per square meter than equivalent standard cast PMMA, with the spread driven by stabilizer chemistry, loading percentage, and producer brand.
 Fabrication cost does not change — UV-grade PMMA cuts, polishes, and bonds identically to standard cast on our floor; we run the same laser power, the same flame-polishing settings, the same Weld-On bonding.
 Freight and packaging does not change either; the panel weight is identical.
 So the case-level premium is pure raw-material delta, diluted across the rest of the bill.

-The math at three representative case sizes from our production records, assuming UV-grade adds +25% on the sheet line:
+The math at three representative case sizes, assuming UV-grade adds +25% on the sheet line:

 If your program is borderline — case sits 2 meters back from the window, with partial shade from an awning, in a north-facing or east-facing exposure — request paired UV-grade and standard samples for the planned UV-protected acrylic display case and stage them in the actual location for 60–90 days before you commit.
 We ship 100 × 100 mm paired samples free for evaluation as part of any UV-program quote; on the contact page note the location, the window orientation, the merchandise, and we will send the right samples plus a UV-grade vs standard recommendation in writing.
 For longer-form spec guidance on archival and museum-grade UV applications — where the requirements are stricter than retail and pull in conservation-grade cases — see our companion guide on museum-grade acrylic display cases UV spec once it publishes.